LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 - Race.

 Locus is an astral dragon
-Locus has only ever met a tiny handful of other dragons, dragons oft avoid each other.
+Locus has only ever met a tiny handful of other dragons, dragons often avoid each other.
-Locus has immense pride in his nature as a dragon
+Locus has immense pride in his nature as a dragon.

 - Parents and Family.

-Locus was born in space as most astral dragons are Raised in Space
+Locus was born in space as most astral dragons are.
+Raised in Space.
 His mother, and even then, not long.
 Other astral dragons are Tempus, The Eternal Moment and Interva, The Infinite.
 Living?